vuduclong0309/SL-DE-Case-Study/Case Study Requirements.md

 - By Customer
 - By Date
 Discuss your architecture considerations as well as pk/fks (soft or hard), indexes and partitions where appropraite - you may assume the real orders table is about 20-30 M records
-What other helper tables would you build into the data warehouse?

 ## Data Pipelining
 ### Pipelining

 How would you push these data sets assume each new file is incremental from S3 into

 1. Provide a DAG or ochestration diagram
-2. This is not a docker skill test - you may use (AWS MWAA)
+2. This is not a docker skill test - you may use (AWS MWAA or DBT)

+Each time a sale happens, the warehouse will pack the product and send it to a 3rd party logistics handler to deliver.
+Assuming we wanted to enrich our sales data with tracking data accurate up to 1 minute or 1 hour, how would you go about consuming it - you can assume the following API is used https://developers.aftership.com/reference/webhook.
+You can assume the webhook's data landing is S3, or any other comparable cloud bucket.

+3. Consider each line sales item is being shipped out and then tracked by a third party logistics tracker, that has provided a webhook.
+How would you design the ingestion architecture - support your explnation with a systems diagram.
+You may useas the reference webhook
+4. Aftership also offers an API, discuss how your systems design would be different and discuss the pros and cons of ingesting via REST API vs. Webhook

 ### Error Handling
 1. Something is wrong with the data set when you attempt to load it - can you spot the problem is?
 2. How would you go about handling the problem?
 Illustrate with some sample code.

 ## Analytical SQL
 ### Select Query
 Sometimes products for whatever reason stop selling and a symptom can be an item that was selling well faces a stock out or de-listing (or something else).
 Write a query that shows products that have sold for more than 30 days in the last 60 days, but hasn't had sales for the last week.